Ferrazzi/Basic32/README.md

 ## 📚 Documentation

-A full user manual is available in the docs folder.
+A full user manual is available in the manual folder.

 ---